baharpan/cosmo/README.md

 #recommended value for -u is 2.
 Using -u 1, LueVari will output all possible branchings, which is useful for gene retrieving but may require more running time.
 ./bubbles -c <minimum coverage> -u <number of output sequences> -b <max length of output sequences> -n <number of reads> -k <k value>

+#For trying a test, run.sh in folder test.
 ```
 ## Authors
 Bahar Alipanahi, Martin D. Muggli, Musa Jundi, Noelle Noyes, and Christina Boucher